alexanderwachter/draft-6LoCAN/draft-wachter-6lo-can-00.md

 Single-Frames are used when the payload data size is small enough to fit into a single CAN frame.
 For larger payload data sizes, a First-Frame indicates the start of the message, Consecutive-Frames carry the payload data and Flow Control Frames steer the transmission.
 Network address extension and packet size larger than 4095 octets defined by ISO 15765-2 MUST NOT be used for 6LoCAN.
+Only CAN-FD Single-Frame packets are useful due to their payload size of up to 64 octets.
-Single-Frame packets are only useful for CAN-FD because the eight octets of classical CAN are too small for any IPv6 header.
+Eight octet payload of classical CAN is too small to carry any IPv6 headers.

 ## Multicast